wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-manage-records/includes/configure-retention-labels.md

 ## Step 2: File plan descriptors

-The file plan descriptors step is unique to records management.
+The file plan descriptors step is unique to Microsoft Purview Records Management.
 File plan descriptors are metadata common to many file plans, and help you to manage records.
 Most descriptors are prepopulated with common selections, but you can add your own.
 None of these fields are required.
 You can add your own values to the prepopulated choices.
 The following table provides more information about each descriptor.

 | Name  | Description  | Example  | Prepopulated?  |
 |---|---|---|---|